-CGA Parameter Data Structure: Included when the locator list is included and the PDS was not included in the I2/I2bis/R2 messages, so the receiver can verify the locator list.
+CGA Parameter Data Structure (PDS): Included when the locator list is included and the PDS was not included in the I2/I2bis/R2 messages, so the receiver can verify the locator list.

-CGA Signature: Included when the some of the locators in the list use CGA (and not HBA) for validation.
+CGA Signature: Included when the some of the locators in the list use ${\sf CGA}$ (and not HBA) for verification.